-{\bf Stefan's proof:} } Recall first that $\BBT$-algebras, being the variety of $\Sigma$ algebras satisfying the equations in $\CE$, form a full subcategory of the category of $\Sigma$-algebras.
-We have seen that $\Exp{\Sigma}{B_0}$ is a coalgebra for the lifting of $L$ to the category of $\Sigma$-algebras and that the final coalgebra for the lifting is $B^{A^*}$ (its $L$-coalgebra structure is a $\Sigma$-algebra morphism since it is a $\BBT$-algebra morphism).
-Thus, the trace semantics map $\sem{-}: \Exp{\Sigma}{B_0} \to B^{A^*}$ is a $\Sigma$-algebra morphism.
+\begin{notation} We overload notation and write $\sem{e}$ (i.e.~$\sem{-}$ with no subscripts) for the formal power series $\widehat s(e)$ denoted by the expression $e$. \end{notation} Note that the first two equations in~\eqref{eq:partial} above imply that the $L$-transition structure $s$ is a $\Sigma$-algebra homomorphism. \begin{remark} Recall that the category of\/ $\Sigma$-algebras (and its full subcategory of all $\BBT$-algebras) has image factorizations.
+That means that every $\Sigma$-algebra morphism $f: A \to B$ can be factorized as a surjective $\Sigma$-algebra morphism $e: A \epito C$ followed by an injective one $m: C \monoto B$.
+This factorization system has the usual \emph{diagonalization} property: given a commutative square $m \cdot f = g \cdot e$ with $m$ injective and $e$ surjective we have a unique diagonal $d$ with $m \cdot d = g$ and $d \cdot e = f$.
+See e.g.~Ad\'amek, Herrlich and Strecker~\citeyear{AdamekHerrlichEtAl90} for basics on factorization systems. \end{remark} \begin{theorem} The quotient $\Exp{\Sigma}{B_0}/\mathord{\sim}$ is a reactive $\BBT$-algebra whose $\Lfun$-coalgebra part is inherited from $\Exp{\Sigma}{B_0}$ and whose $\BBT$-algebra part is a quotient of the $\Sigma$-algebra structure on~$\Exp{\Sigma}{B_0}$. \end{theorem} \begin{proof} Recall first that $\BBT$-algebras, being the variety of $\Sigma$-algebras satisfying the equations in~$\CE$, form a full subcategory of the category of $\Sigma$-algebras.
+We have seen that $\Exp{\Sigma}{B_0}$ is a coalgebra for the lifting of $L$ to the category of $\Sigma$-algebras and that the final coalgebra for the lifting is $B^{A^*}$ (its $L$-transition structure is a $\Sigma$-algebra morphism since it is a $\BBT$-algebra morphism).
+Thus, the language semantics map $\sem{-}: \Exp{\Sigma}{B_0} \to B^{A^*}$ is a $\Sigma$-algebra morphism.
 The quotient $\Exp{\Sigma}{B_0}/\mathord{\sim}$ is obtained by taking its factorization into a surjective followed by an injective $\Sigma$-algebra morphism:

-Since (the lifting of) $L$ preserves monos we obtain an $L$-coalgebra structure on the quotient by diagonalization:
+Since (the lifting of) $L$ preserves monos we obtain an $L$-transition structure on the quotient by diagonalization:

 More explicitly, the $\Sigma$-algebra structure on $\Exp{\Sigma}{B_0}/\mathord{\sim}$ is given for any operation $f: k \to 1$ in $\Sigma$ by